openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 == Changelog ==

+= 5.9.13.22 =
+* Trying to fix version update loop

+= 5.9.13.21 =
+* Added way to create direct links to categories when showing one category at a time via AJAX (e.g. www.mysite.com/links/?cat_id=244)
+* Corrected a PHP warning

 = 5.9.13.20 =
 * Changed encoding of e-mails sent by user submission
 * Fixed condition where user submission e-mail could have no title